josbeir/cakephp-docs-md/docs/2/en/appendices/2-7-migration-guide.md

 ### TreeBehavior

-- New setting `level` is now available.
+- New setting <span class="title-ref">level</span> is now available.
 You can use it to specify field name in which the depth of tree nodes will be stored.
 - New method `TreeBehavior::getLevel()` has been added which fetches depth of a node.